cmcaine/habits/readme.md

 ## Acknowledgements

 The development of this software was sponsored by the ESRC (grant ES/P01139X/1) and EU (Horizon 2020, grant 636249).
-The software is openly available for further use, but to fulfil sponsor requirements, if any further use is made of the software, please contact the Principal Investigator, Prof. Susan Grant-Muller (s.m.grant-muller@its.leeds.ac.uk) with a very brief summary of what is to be used for and the potential impact.
+The software is openly available for further use, but to fulfil sponsor requirements, **if any further use is made of the software, please contact the Principal Investigator**, Prof. Susan Grant-Muller (s.m.grant-muller@its.leeds.ac.uk) with a very brief summary of what is to be used for and the potential impact.

 ## Objective

-Help non-specialists explore and understand how people move and travel around in some study area.
-The tool takes as input a list of trips (lines in space) and associated metadata and provides a simple UI for subsetting that data by some geographic region (arbitrary polygon) and plotting variables of interest on a map and in graphs.
+Help non-specialists explore and understand how people move and travel around in a study area.
+The tool takes as input a list of trips (routes) and metadata associated with each trip and provides a simple UI for plotting variables of interest on a map and in graphs and for subsetting these data by geographic region (arbitrary polygons drawn by the user and/or preloaded polygons).

-The tool was built for the HABITS project (ESRC) using data from participants in Newcastle collected as part of the EMPOWER project (EU Horizon 2020).
+The tool was built for the HABITS project (ESRC) using data from participants in Newcastle City Council's GoSmarter project collected as part of the EMPOWER project (EU Horizon 2020).
 The tool is at an early stage of development and was built to demonstrate the *potential* of this kind of individual level data to transport planners.

-If you want to make any use of this software, **please contact the author** (Colin Caine, cmc@cs.man.ac.uk) and ask how to use it, because I haven't bothered to document exactly how to prepare data for the tool yet.
+If you want to make any use of this software, please contact the author (Colin Caine, cm\<lastname>@gmail.com) and ask how to use it, because I haven't bothered to document exactly how to prepare data for the tool yet.
 I would also be interested in understanding your use case and improving the tool, possibly for free!

 ## User stories

-These are the questions we were interested in answering and that we attempted to answer with this tool:
+These are example questions we were interested in that we attempted to answer with this tool:

  1. What proportion of journeys/journey km were made by each mode over time in some area?
  1. How do personal outcomes change by IMD over time?